-Our customer support department provides on-site system installation, basicoperation training, a full range of maintenance and repair services and remote technical support to users of our products.
+Our customer support department provides on-site system installation, basic operation training, a full range of maintenance and repair services and remote technical support to users of our products.
 We provide support to our customers directly and through our resellers, ensuring that support and parts may be readily obtained worldwide.
 We also offer training to our customers, particularly on our high-performance systems.
 Our support network consists of the following:

-- More than 500 trained, Stratasys-certified engineers providing worldwide, on-site installation, training and support. - Direct support engineers through our company. - Indirect support engineers through certified partners, including third-party service organizations or selected resellers who provide support for our systems. - Phone and direct on-site support in four languages. - Service logistics in key regional centers. - Training facilities and resources in regional centers. - Computerized management system and knowledge distribution platform to ensure high-quality support for our customers, including secure remote access to a customer service database containing service history and technical documentation to aid in troubleshooting and repairing systems. - · Support, tools and up-to-date information to our direct customer and distribution channels from our product support engineering team.
+- · More than 500 trained, Stratasys-certified engineers providing worldwide, on-site installation, training and support. - Direct support engineers through our company. - · Indirect support engineers through certified partners, including third-party service organizations or selected resellers who provide support for our systems. - · Phone and direct on-site company support in six languages, and resellers indirect support in local languages. - Service logistics in key regional centers.

+- Training facilities and resources in regional centers. - Computerized management system and knowledge distribution platform to ensure high-quality support for our customers, including secure remote access to a customer service database containing service history and technical documentation to aid in troubleshooting and repairing systems. - Support, tools and up-to-date information to our direct customer and distribution channels from our product support engineering team.

 Our goal is to ensure maximum uptime and productivity for our AM systems.
-In order to do so, we regularly update the technical documentation related to our systems, offer extensive training courses for operators and promote proactive knowledge sharing designed to help users maximize the value of their equipment and expand the applications for which they employ our 3D printing and production systems.
+In order to do so, we regularly update the technical documentation related to our systems, offer extensive training courses for operators and promote proactive knowledge sharing designed to help users maximize the value of their equipment and to expand the applications for which they employ our 3D printing and production systems.